lefkothea1/ec_assignment2_group50/README.md

 1) files "..._optimization.py" were run first to define the best centroid and sigma values to be used, by gridsearch

-2)file "assignment2_experiment_classic.py" has the experiment using SO-CMA strategy file "assignment2_experiment_advanced.py" has the experiment using the MO-CMA agorithm.
+2) file "assignment2_experiment_classic.py" has the experiment using SO-CMA strategy file "assignment2_experiment_advanced.py" has the experiment using the MO-CMA agorithm.

 3) in data folder all generated data can be found